ABET Accreditation

-Princeton’s Department of Civil and Environmental Engineering (CEE) offers a program of study in Civil Engineering accredited by the Engineering Accreditation Commission of ABET, www.abet.org, with sub-plan options in structural engineering, environmental engineering, geological engineering, and architecture & engineering.
+Princeton’s Department of Civil and Environmental Engineering (CEE) offers a program of study in Civil Engineering accredited by the Engineering Accreditation Commission of ABET, www.abet.org, under the commission’s General Criteria and the Program Criteria for Civil and Similarly Named Engineering Programs.
+Under the Civil Engineering program of study, the department offers ABET accredited subplans in Architecture and Engineering, Environmental Engineering, and Structural Engineering.

 CEE also offers an subplan option in Engineering & the Liberal Arts that does not hold ABET accreditation.
 The track is for students who wish to obtain an engineering background as a foundation for a wide range of careers, such as medicine, law, public policy, visual arts, or engineering studies in materials, ethics, or history.

-The CEE curriculum is sufficiently flexible to provide opportunities for students to pursue certificate programs across the University, and to do study-abroad in the junior year.
+The CEE curriculum is sufficiently flexible to provide opportunities for students to pursue minors and certificate programs across the University, and study abroad in the junior year.

 The Department firmly believes that independent research is an integral component of an engineer’s education.
 Consequently, all seniors are required to complete a year-long thesis project, write a thesis and present the results of their work throughout the year.
 Sophomores and juniors are also encouraged to participate in independent research and should take the initiative to discuss their interests with departmental faculty members.